joj-macho/Math-Science-Playground/README.md

 # Math & Science Playground

-Welcome to the "Math & Science Playground" repository!
+Welcome to the Math & Science Playground repository!
 This repository contains a collection of Python programs focused on various mathematical and scientific computations.

 ## Programs